-Medical education is transformed when faculty and students not only find opportunity to innovate with one another, but also find the resources they need to ensure their work goes on to make a difference in the world through development and commercialization.

-Just ask Dr. Randall King, who, along with collaborators Dr. Daniel Finley (HMS professor of cell biology) and Byung-Hoon Lee (an HMS research fellow) were recently able to tap a special gap-funding program through Harvard's Office of Technology Development in order to improve the uptake and potency of a compound that could help degrade proteins linked with Alzheimer's disease.
+Medical education is transformed through collaborative innovation between students and faculty, as well as discovering the resources to ensure their work goes on to make a difference in the world through development and commercialization.
+Just ask Dr. Randall King, who, along with collaborators Dr. Daniel Finley (HMS professor of cell biology, and Byung-Hoon Lee (HMS research fellow) were able to improve the uptake and potency of a compound (10 times more potent then their previous compound) that could help degrade proteins linked with Alzheimer's disease.
+The work resulted in a major agreement with a biotech company.
+Randall King '97, M.D., Ph.D.